Malcolmnixon/GodotXRVmcTracker/README.md

 |-----------|-------------------------------|------------------|
 |  master   | Current development branch    |  Godot 4.3-dev6+ |

-NOTE:This requires the [XR Trackers](https://github.com/godotengine/godot/pull/90645) PR which is in the Godot master branch, but no release has been made.
+<sub>NOTE: This requires the [XR Trackers](https://github.com/godotengine/godot/pull/90645) PR which is in the Godot master branch, but no release has been made.</sub>

 ## Overview